 If you're staying in Rome itself, you need to plan ahead.
 Bookmark this page and make sure to watch the

 daily weather forecast - if you see it climbing, look at our tips about keeping cool in Rome's climate in the summer and make note of what you will need to do.

 You should take the possibility of heat- and sun- stroke in the summer in Italy very seriously even on what may look like an overcast day.
 Make sure you drink lots of water, wear a hat if necessary, and stay in the shade where possible.

-And of course the heat anywhere in Italy during the summer is a great excuse to eat lots of lovely Italian ice cream!
+Of course, the heat anywhere in Italy during the summer is a great excuse to eat lots of lovely Italian "gelato"!